Made In China: Chinese Inventions That Changed the World

 One of the most important inventions of all time was the development of print.
 The earliest example comes from a Tang tomb near Xi'an in China.

 The movable type would also appear in China sometime around 1088 AD.
-Shen Kuo, a Chinese polymath, would describe the process in his Dream Pool Essays in which he attributed the technique to little-known artisan called Bi Sheng.
+Shen Kuo, a Chinese polymath, would describe the process in his Dream Pool Essays in which he attributed the technique to a little-known artisan called Bi Sheng.

-It would be another four centuries before the technology would be introduced to Europe thanks to one Johannes Gutenberg.
+It would be another four centuries before the technology would be introduced to Europe, thanks to one Johannes Gutenberg.
 It would literally transform the balance of power and control of information forever.

 10. Porcelain was mastered by the Chinese

 Porcelain, or vitrified, translucent ceramics, first appeared in China during the Tang Dynasty.
-Early examples date to around the start of this period of Chinese history in the 7th Century.
+Early examples date to the start of this period of Chinese history in the 7th Century.

 Pieces from this time are exquisite in their fine detail and delicate shapes.
-Chinese porcelain was highly prized in the world and many artworks had been introduced to the West through the Silk Road.
+Chinese porcelain was highly prized in the world, and many artworks had been introduced to the West through the Silk Road.

 11. China might have been using umbrellas for almost two millennia

 According to existing historical records, the first reference to a collapsible umbrella dates to around 21 AD.
 This particular umbrella was apparently developed for a ceremonial four-wheeled carriage of the period.